 After the Emancipation Proclamation took effect on 1 January 1863, Governor John A. Andrew of Massachusetts quickly secured authorization from Secretary of War Edwin Stanton to recruit "persons of African descent, organized into special corps" to fight for the Union cause.
-While former slaves were enlisted locally in Union-occupied areas of Louisiana and South Carolina, and in Kansas, there remained strong resistance to recruiting African Americans.
-The War Department refused to commission black officers, or to provide equal pay for black soldiers.
+While former enslaved people were enlisted locally in Union-occupied areas of Louisiana and South Carolina, and in Kansas, there remained strong resistance to recruiting African Americans.
+The War Department refused to commission Black officers, or to provide equal pay for Black soldiers.

 Robert Gould Shaw

 In selecting Captain Shaw for command of the "special corps" of African Americans, Governor Andrew had chosen, as he phrased it, a gentleman "of the highest tone and honor," a tested combat veteran who also had strong family connections to abolitionist leaders in Massachusetts.
 Named for his grandfather, one of Boston's wealthiest merchants, Robert Gould Shaw was born in Boston on 10 October 1837, and grew up in a life of privilege.
 In 1841, his father, Francis George Shaw, retired from business to devote himself to literary study, philanthropy, and antislavery, a cause shared by Robert's mother, Sarah Blake Sturgis Shaw.
 The Shaw family moved from Boston to West Roxbury, Massachusetts, where they lived near the site--and under the influence--of the utopian community at Brook Farm.
 Later they lived in New York and then moved to Europe where Robert studied in Switzerland and Germany before he returned to Massachusetts to attend Harvard College.
 He left college without graduating in 1859 to enter business in New York City where he met Annie Kneeland Haggerty, whom he would marry in May 1863, only two months before his death.